gin66/FastAccelStepper/README.md

 ### BOTH

 The used formula is just s = 1/2 * a * t² = v² / (2 a) with s = steps, a = acceleration, v = speed and t = time.
-In order to determine the speed for a given step, the calculation is v² = 2 * a * s.
+In order to determine the speed for a given step, the calculation is v = sqrt(2 * a * s).
 The performed square root is an 8 bit table lookup.
 Sufficient exact for this purpose.

 The compare interrupt routines use two staged tick counters.
 One byte (n_periods) + one word (period).
 The max tick counter value is 254*65535.
 At 16 MHz this comes down to 1.04s.
 Thus the lower speed limit is approx 1 step per second.